hchapman/LiveFit/README.md

 2. Remind students of the model of standard projectile motion; that x(t) is a linear equation and that y(t) is a quadratic equation.
 Turn on "mark 3 points", and "lock fit until reset".
-Throw a ball in front of the screen; if the track is adequate (reset and try again if not), possibly **TODO: request different 3 point fit?** until the marked points represent a good sample of the fit.
+Throw a ball in front of the screen; if the track is adequate (reset and try again if not).
 Points are displayed as (t, x, y).
+3 points marked like this are the first, highest, and most recent.
 3. Use the first and last points to compute a linear x(t) function, then all 3 points to compute a quadratic y(t) function.
 Turn on "show x(t) and y(t)".
    Equations displayed should be the same as worked out on the board. *Recall*